‘Paradise’ lost for walkers as Phoenix Park reopens to traffic

 The dry and fine weather coincided with the closure of all the side roads to the park to traffic, reducing the main thoroughfare of Chesterfield Avenue to a trickle and leading to an increase in cyclists and pedestrians on the park’s roads and paths.

-On Friday morning, just hours after the surprise announcement by the Office of Public Works (OPW) that entrances would reopen, there were still signs that not everything was back to normal.
+On Friday morning, just hours after the surprise announcement by the Office of Public Works (OPW) that the side entrances would reopen, there were still signs that not everything was back to normal.

 At the Parkgate Street entrance there was no great queue of cars seeking to access the city centre at morning rush hour and parking along Chesterfield Avenue remains prohibited.